-I write and speak frequently about a broad range of issues including monetary policy and economics, health policy and economics, political economic behavior, elections and campaigns, constitutional law, and the political economics of the commercial space sector.
-Methodologically, I have deep expertise in the quantitative analysis of textual big data.
+I write and speak frequently about a broad range of issues including monetary policy and economics, health policy and economics, political economic behavior, elections and campaigns, constitutional law, and the commercial space sector.
+Methodologically, I have expertise in the quantitative analysis of textual data.

 I earned my BA in Economics, Political Science & Philosophy (with honors) from New York University, my MSc in Political Theory (with distinction) and my PhD in Political Science & Political Economy from The London School of Economics & Political Science.
 In addition, I have attended specialist certificate courses at The Hague Academy of International Law, the EUI's Academy of European Law, and the School of Advanced Study's Institute of Advanced Legal Studies.

 I am a Fellow of the Royal Astronomical Society, the Royal Society of Arts, and the Royal Geographical Society.
 I have previously been a Fellow of the American Institute for Economic Research, the People for the American Way Foundation, and an A.T.
 Kearney Scholar.